GlassBricks/typed-factorio/definitions/README.md

 ### Examples

-Check out the `tests` directory for more examples on particular type features.
+Check out the `test` directory on GitHub for more examples on particular type features.